 In order to achieve the goal of increasing the Maritime Transportation System’s (MTS) maritime trade and traffic, new shippers and cruise lines must be convinced to use the MTS.
 Marketing efforts can play an important role in educating prospective system users about the advantages and benefits of MTS maritime shipping.
 In theory, if potential users are familiar with the system and its value proposition is easily understood, they will be more likely to use it.

 The Coastal Assembly takes an adaptive approach in pursuing strategies to improve collaboration, establish basin-wide conservation goals, track progress, and adjust actions on a regular basis.

 Government agencies at all scales - Tribes, First Nations, and Métis, Federal, State/Provincial, Regional and Local - along with organizations and businesses, are investing in protecting and enhancing the condition of existing coastal wetlands and restoring former wetlands to improve resilience and areal extent, allowing them to provide habitat for fish, wildlife and plants, and benefits to our economy, health and culture.

-The Michigan Department of Environmental Quality will support the development and implementation of approved watershed management plans (WMPs) in Michigan’s portion of the Maumee River watershed and Michigan's watersheds that discharge directly into western Lake Erie.
+The Michigan Department of Environment, Great Lakes, and Energy will support the development and implementation of approved watershed management plans (WMPs) in Michigan’s portion of the Maumee River watershed and Michigan's watersheds that discharge directly into western Lake Erie.